Language Arts

 Measurement and Data

-- Solve problems involving measurement and conversion of measurements from a larger unit to a smaller unit.
+- Solve problems involving measurement and conversion of measurements from larger to smaller units.

 - Represent and interpret data.